StefanOid221/StefanOid221/README.md

 Hi, im Stefan.
-I'm currently learning design and development of Videogames.
+I have a degree in video game design and development.
-You can contact with me Email:stefung221@gmail.com
+You can contact with me Email:ms.ungureanu@outlook.com